LiskArchive/lisk-explorer/docs/prerequisites-linux.md

 These programs and resources are required to install and run Lisk Explorer.

-- Nodejs v8.11.2 or higher (<https://nodejs.org/>) -- Nodejs serves as the underlying engine for code execution.
+- Node.js v8.11.2 or higher (<https://nodejs.org/>) -- Node.js serves as the underlying engine for code execution.

 	```bash
 	  curl -sL https://deb.nodesource.com/setup_8.x | sudo -E bash -